talitaambrozio/app-bate-papo/README.md

 - Clone the repository
 - Install dependencies: 'npm i'
 - Create a '.env' file as specified in the '.env.example' file and set the values for the environment variables
-- Create a 'banned_words.txt' file and define the words you want to ban in chat
 - Run the application with 'npm start'

 ### Running the Application with Docker 🐳